The Day Led Zeppelin Became Movie Stars

-Led Zeppelin were one of the undeniably great live acts of the 70s, whose shows were a rock and roll celebration of equal parts spectacle, music and delirious over-the-top excess.
-But many fans and critics felt that the group missed the mark with the concert film ‘The Song Remains the Same,’ which premiered in New York City on Oct.
+Led Zeppelin were one of the undeniably great live acts of the 70s, whose shows were a rock ‘n’ roll celebration of equal parts spectacle, music and delirious over-the-top excess.
+But many fans and critics felt that the group missed the mark with the concert film The Song Remains the Same, which made its premiere in New York City on Oct.
 20, 1976.

 Zeppelin had been trying to shoot a concert movie since early in their career, even capturing a show at the Royal Albert Hall in 1970.
-But the material was judged sub-par and shelved (although that footage would later emerge as the 2003 release ‘Led Zeppelin DVD’).
-In 1973 Zeppelin manager Peter Grant struck a deal with filmmaker Joe Massot, who had just days to pull together a crew before the group embarked on their North American tour.
+But the material was judged sub-par and shelved (although that footage would later emerge as the 2003 DVD release Led Zeppelin).
+In 1973, Zeppelin manager Peter Grant struck a deal with filmmaker Joe Massot, who had just days to pull together a crew before the group embarked on its North American tour.

-Massot filmed Led Zeppelin in a three-night stand at Madison Square Garden from July 27-29 of 1973, and also shot the band members disembarking from their plane in Baltimore and in a limousine cavalcade in Pittsburgh.
+Massot filmed Led Zeppelin in a three-night stand at Madison Square Garden from July 27-29 and also shot the band members disembarking from their plane in Baltimore and in a limousine cavalcade in Pittsburgh.
 In addition, Massot captured Grant, a notorious bully, directing a stream of profanity at a concert promoter he felt was ripping off the band, as well as news footage of an incident in which money belonging to Led Zeppelin was stolen from a safe at the Drake Hotel.

-Still, for many years ‘The Song Remains the Same’ was the only official live footage available of Led Zeppelin, and the film became a cult classic, a staple of midnight movies and early rock video television channels.
+Still, for many years The Song Remains the Same was the only official live footage available of Led Zeppelin, and the film became a cult classic, a staple of midnight movies and early rock video television channels.
 It still stands as a testament to both the greatness, and the excesses of the era.

-Jimmy Page and producer Kevin Shirley worked together on a reissue of the film that was released in 2007, which contained additional restored footage from the original 1973 performances.
+Page and producer Kevin Shirley worked together on a reissue of the film that was released in 2007, which contained additional restored footage from the original 1973 performances.